pulumi/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case.md

 Similarly, `Chart` resources can enumerate underlying resources and their inputs, thus providing fine-grained diffs and richer previews.

-If these are important to your environment or use case, then the `Helm Chart` resource should be preferred.
+If these are important for your use case, then the `Helm Chart` resource is preferred.

 #### Enforcing CrossGuard Policies on Kubernetes Resources